ehn-dcc-development/hcert-testdata/hcert_spec.md

 Organisations adopting this specification for issuing health certificates are called Issuers and organisations accepting health certificates as proof of health status is called Verifiers.
 Together, these are called Participants.
 Some aspects in this document must be coordinated between the Participants, such as the management of a name space and the distribution of cryptographic keys.
 It is assumed that a party, hereafter referred to as the Coordinator, carries out these tasks.
 The health certificate format of this specification is called the Electronic Health Certificate, hereafter referred to as the EHC.

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHOULD", "SHOULD NOT", "RECOMMENDED" and "MAY" should be interpreted as described in (RFC 2119).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHOULD", "SHOULD NOT", "RECOMMENDED" and "MAY" should be interpreted as described in ([RFC 2119](https://tools.ietf.org/html/rfc2119)).

-## Versioning policy
+## Versioning Policy

 Versions of this specification consist of three different integers describing the *major*, *minor* and *edition* version.